harshagr18/CS546_G8_finalProject/README.md

 ## Setup
 - Run 'npm install' to install the required dependencies for the project.
-- Then run 'npm seed' to run the task of seeding the database.
+- Then run 'npm run seed' to run the task of seeding the database.
 - Then run "npm start" to run the application on http://localhost:3000/

 ## Working